kongware/ftor/README.md

 ## Why

 ftor teaches you type-directed programming and fundamental functional idioms, which are extremely generalized concepts and language agnostic.
 That means you can use this knowledge in various scenarios, regardless of the programming language you're working with.
-In doing so ftor neither introduces a new language (and treats Javascript merely as a compile target) nor relies on new syntax (by macros) but simply stick to vanilla Javascript.
+In doing so ftor neither introduces a new language (and treats Javascript merely as a compile target) nor relies on new syntax (by macros), but simply sticks to vanilla Javascript.

 With ftor you develop a feel for